2021 Cleveland City Council election

 The 2021 Cleveland City Council election was held on November 2, 2021.
 The primary elections were held on September 14, 2021.
 All 17 seats on Cleveland City Council were up for election for four-year terms.
 Elections in Cleveland are officially nonpartisan, with the top two candidates from the primary election advancing to the general election, regardless of party.

 Incumbent status

-Two council members, Basheer Jones of Ward 7 and Council President Kevin Kelley of Ward 13, retired to run unsuccessfully for Mayor of Cleveland in the concurrent mayoral election.
+Two council members, Basheer Jones of Ward 7 and Council President Kevin Kelley of Ward 13, retired to run for Mayor of Cleveland in the concurrent mayoral election.
+Neither won the mayoral race.